jakobzhao/geog458/weeks/week07/readme.md

 });
 ```

-When developing a geonarrative, you may need to load multiple geojson datasets or even same csv data, please make sure use the promise mechnism rather than the geojson.ajax solution.
-The former option would make the program propely executes after the data are completely loaded.
+When developing a GeoNarrative, you may need to load multiple geojson datasets or even same csv data, please make sure use the promise mechanism rather than the geojson.ajax solution.
+The former option would make the program properly executes after the data are completely loaded.
 In a nutshell, if you are a beginner in web development, I highly recommend that you can follow the same programming procedure sequence as listed above.

-When the script panel is scrolled, the scene will be changed.
-Everytime when a scene appears or disappears, the **Step Enter** and **Step Exit** events of scrollama will be activated.
-To handle these two events, two functions named `handleSceneEnter` and `handleSceneExit` defined rspectively.
-A varaible will pass to these two functions when being triggered.
-This variable, in the format of a javascript object, contains items like the scrolling direction, displying scene element, and index.
-Since it is capable to capture the index of the displying scene, we can also trigger relevant map behaviors, such as relocating the map, changing base map/layer, adding or removing the thematic layers, and etc. As the example below.
+When the script panel is scrolled, the scene will appear or disappear on a screen, and  the **Step Enter** and **Step Exit** events of scrollama will be activated.
+To handle these two events, two functions named `handleSceneEnter` and `handleSceneExit` defined, respectively.
+A variable will pass to these two functions when being triggered.
+This variable, in the format of a javascript object, contains items like the scrolling direction, displaying scene element, and index.
+Since it is capable to capture the index of the displaying scene, we can also trigger relevant map behaviors, such as relocating the map, changing base map/layer, adding or removing the thematic layers, and etc. As the example below.

 ```js
 function handleSceneEnter(response) {